-- 1) an account of political class struggle, - 2) an account of institutional learning, and - 3) an account of systemic pressures which make certain solutions stable and others precarious: - 1) struggle: at certain historical moments the institutional arrangements are objects of struggle → creating class-filters and system-reproducing arrangements is what the struggles are about; - 2) learning: mistakes are made, often no one knows what will work.
-Therefore there needs to be a process of trial and error and institution reconstruction in light of information about real effects: this is a crucial role for policy experts, think tanks, political feedback. - 3) system-reproducing tendencies: what works and what does not work, however, is affected systematically by the nature of capitalism \rightarrow some institutional solutions will be vulnerable because they precipitate disinvestment or fail to smooth market problems \rightarrow pressures for change.
+- 1) an account of political class struggle, - 2) an account of systemic pressures which make certain solutions stable and others precarious: - 3) an account of institutional learning - 1) struggle: at certain historical moments the institutional arrangements are objects of struggle → creating class-filters and system-reproducing arrangements is what the struggles are about; - 2) system-reproducing tendencies: what works and what does not work, however, is affected systematically by the nature of capitalism \rightarrow some institutional solutions will be vulnerable because they precipitate disinvestment or fail to smooth market problems \rightarrow pressures for change. - 3) learning: mistakes are made, often no one knows what will work.
+Therefore there needs to be a process of trial and error and institution reconstruction in light of information about real effects: this is a crucial role for policy experts, think tanks, political feedback.

 II.
-Problematic functionality
+PROBLEMATIC FUNCTIONALITY